vedanthv/data-engg-docs/docs/databricks.md

 We cannot DELETE branches from repos in databricks.
 It has to be done using Github/Azure Devops.

+Many operations of the control plane can be versioned using Repos feature like keeping track of versions of notebooks and also to test clusters.

 #### Transform Data With Spark

 ##### Data Objects in the Lakehouse